Best Rifle Scope: Top Picks for Precision Shooting in 2025

 Steiner M7Xi 4-28×56

-The Steiner M7Xi 4-28×56 is a scope that’s as robust as a tank and just as reliable.
-Steiner is a name that has become synonymous with battlefield ready optics.
-Steiner have crafted this scope to endure very harsh conditions.
+The Steiner M7Xi 4-28×56 was for a long time one of my favorite scopes, its now however dropped back a little on my list.
+Steiner have a name that has become synonymous with battlefield ready optics.
+They have crafted this scope to endure very harsh conditions.
 Now, don’t let the slightly lower magnification range of 4-28x fool you.
-This scope is every bit as formidable as its higher magnification counterparts.
+This scope is every bit as formidable as its higher magnification counterparts its just been around for a while and could use a refresh.

-Physically, the M7Xi is built to perform.
-It measures 15.2 inches in length and weighs in at 33.5 ounces / 949 grams, striking a good balance between weight and manageability.
-This weight gives you confidence in its durability that it’s built to take a hit and keep on working.
+Physically, the M7Xi is built to standup to hard work.
+It measures 15.2 inches in length and weighs in at 33.5 ounces / 949 grams, and I found it strikes a good balance between weight and manageability.
+This weight gives you confidence that it’s built to take a hit and keep on working.
 The parallax adjustment starts at 50 meters, which is a bit higher than some other scopes in its class, but this is a minor downside given its other strengths.
+I didn’t find it an issue as I mostly shoot well beyond 100m.

 Reticles: Steiner M7Xi 4-28×56

-One of the standout features of the M7Xi are its selection of capable reticles.
+One of the standout features of the M7Xi and why its still on the list are its selection of capable reticles.
 These aren’t just any old reticles, they’re some of the best long range rifle scope tactical reticles available.
 These reticles are a favorite among target shooters and military snipers alike.
-Whether you prefer the MSR2, TREMOR3 or G2B Mil-Dot, Steiner has you covered with options that enhance the scopes versatility in the field.
+Whether you prefer the MSR2, TREMOR3 or G2B Mil-Dot, Steiner has you covered with options that enhance the scopes versatility in the field depending on the users preference or mission requirements.
 I have to admit I am perhaps slightly bias by including this aging scope in the line up.
 Because it does come with the MSR2 reticle.
 It just happens to be my favorite reticle for long distance shooting.

 Another great aspect of the M7Xi is its elevation turret.
 It includes a small revolution indicator that pops up on the second rotation.
 This nifty feature ensures you always know where you are with your adjustments.
 Especially useful when you’re dialing in on a target quickly.